open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 }
 ```

-To test the encapsulation of to our component, let's add some styles to the `<template>` element:
+To test the encapsulation of our component, let's add some styles to the `<template>` element:

 ```html
 <template>